Sky lanterns and animal welfare

-Paper lanterns aren't safe for animals and the environment.
-They can cause injury, suffering and death to animals by:
+Paper lanterns aren't safe for animals or the environment.
+They can cause injury, suffering and death to animals if they:

 Paper lanterns are a fire hazard

-Sky lanterns can cause fires as they use an open flame to float.
-This risk can destroy habitats and set animal housing, feed and bedding alight.
+Sky lanterns can cause fires, as they use an open flame to float.
+This could destroy habitats and set animal housing, feed and bedding alight.

-During the dry summer months, the fire risk is increased as it's easier for grass and countryside to catch fire.
+The fire risk is higher during the dry summer months, as it's easier for grass and the countryside to catch fire.

 Don't be fooled into thinking that 'biodegradable' paper lanterns are safe.
-Materials like bamboo is used instead of wire, but can take decades to degrade and there's still a fire risk.
+Materials like bamboo can still take decades to degrade and there's still a fire risk.

 What else can you do

-Help us, and many other organisations including the Marine Conservation Society, Women's Food and Farming Union (WFU), Soil Association and National Farmers Union (NFU), to call for a ban on sky lanterns.
+We're calling for a ban on sky lanterns, in partnership with other organisations, including the Marine Conservation Society, Women's Food and Farming Union (WFU), Soil Association and National Farmers Union (NFU).

-- contact event planners and retailers asking them to use safe alternatives
+- Contacting event planners and retailers asking them to use safe alternatives